Preserved for posterity

 ShUM cities Speyer, Worms and Mainz

 Located on the Middle Rhine, the cities of Speyer, Worms and Mainz were of central significance to Ashkenasi Jews in medieval times.
 A number of important buildings and impressive historical cemeteries are still preserved to this day.
 But the heritage of these cities is also more far-reaching: they shaped the culture, religion and legal principles of Central and Eastern European Jews.
 SchUM is an acronym from the three Hebrew names of the medieval cities with their cluster of three Jewish communities (Shpira (Sh), Warmaisa (W=U), and Magenza (M).
-The modern-day cities are now jointly applying for recognition of the Jewish sites as World Heritage Sites.
+The modern-day cities are recognised as World Heritage Sites.

 Important European health resorts

 In the 19th century the spa culture was at its zenith in Europe.
 Some European health resorts were of international renown and thus became ideal centres for intellectual and cultural exchanges.
 These cities offered not only exquisite spa architecture, they also possessed beautifully designed spa buildings, villas and parks.
-The applications from Germany to be included in the UNESCO World Heritage List are for Bad Ems, Bad Kissingen and Baden-Baden.
+Now included in the UNESCO World Heritage List are the german sites Bad Ems, Bad Kissingen and Baden-Baden.

 Secured with fortresses and watchtowers, the Danube forms a river border of the Roman Empire.
 Remains from the border installations are now on view in various museums.
 The border was not limited to present-day Germany: Austria, Slovakia, Hungary, and Germany made a joint application to be included in the list of UNESCO World Heritage Sites.